JShipmanSparta19/ISTQB_Notes/ISTQB-notes.md

 * Running tests

 #### Evaluating Exit Criteria and Reporting
-* Has the criteria been met to satisfy the stakeholders
+* Has the criteria been met to satisfy the stakeholders?
-* Does the system do as expected
+* Does the system do as expected?
 * Determine if more tests need to be made
-* Is the system ready for release
+* Is the system ready for release?

 #### Test Closure Activities
 * Make sure docs are up to date and archived